 - The structure’s LED illumination light system is low-maintenance, free of UV radiation and energy-efficient.

-- This tower is designed in such a way that it can withstand an earthquake of 8.5 on the Richter scale.
+- The tower is designed in such a way that it can withstand an earthquake of 8.5 on the Richter scale.

 - The CN Tower is almost vertical.
 It is off only by 1.1 inches.